 - there is the ultimate tragedy of the commons problem - it is assumed (as we do in economics, generally) that everyone is doing the best they can, most or all of the time.
 It is assumed that people do not intentionally do less than that of which they are capable.
+But the bar for "the best that one can" is very low here.
 As a result, everyone goofs off.
 There is no inspection, evaluation, auditing, testing, checking up - that is worth the time spent doing it.
 There is a lot of reporting, and checking, and looking over somebody's shoulder - but the results of that are often left in the pile of monthly reports, and never make it to real action in the world.
 I have some knowledge of this beyond experience with our own apartment.
 Qing’s brother-in-law, who lives with us, is a construction inspector.
 So is his son, and I have interviewed both at some length.
 To confront someone with not having done as good a job as is possible is a loss of face.
 I am making a bit much of this - there is plenty of yelling and screaming at each other over quality - but that seems to be discussion about work in process.
 Discussion of what has already occurred is considered too difficult - requires expertise and power, and often best just to preserve the relationship and accept the consequences.
 So, anything in which quality is difficult to assess at the point of purchase - construction, teaching, cars, food - is suspect.

 Anyway, this is what I was thinking about while I watched women use dust pans to scoop up water that was otherwise going to be coming through our ceiling in a few minutes, if they did not move quickly.